georust/rinex/rinex-cli/README.md

 ### Analysis and report files

 Analysis and reports are generated in HTML, in the `rinex/rinex-cli/product` directory.
-Analysis is named after the primary RINEX file, so it is possible to generate several products and keep them.
+Analysis is named after the primary RINEX file.

 Some advanced computations and analysis are possible with this tool, refer to the dedicated sections.